hromero7/employee-directory/README.md

 ## The Output

-Screen shots of the completed application are below:
+Screenshots of the completed application are below:

 **The application**